-The priors, posteriors and the marginal likelihood employed in the estimation are described analytically in Appendix \ref{appendixa}.
-For model development, the same train set used for DNN is employed.
-Before applying the Bayesian Averaging algorithm we remove and linearly interpolate the outliers.
-In Bayesian Model Averaging estimation we employ unit information prior (UIP), which sets g=N commonly for all models.
-We use also a birth/death MCMC algorithm (20000 draws) due to the large number of covariates included since using the entire model space would lead to a large number of iterations.
+\textbf{BMA}: Before applying BMA, we remove and linearly interpolate the outliers.
+We employ a unit information prior (UIP), which sets g=N commonly for all estimation models, and rely on a birth/death MCMC algorithm (20000 draws) due to the large number of included covariates.
 We fix the number of burn-in draws for the MCMC sampler to 10000.
-Finally the models prior employed is the ``random theta’'' prior by Ley and Steel~\cite{ley2008a}, who suggest a binomial-beta hyper prior on the a priori inclusion probability.
-This has the advantage that is less tight around prior expected model size (i.e. the average number of included regressors) so it reflects prior uncertainty about model size more efficiently.
-For robustness purposes we varied the used prior employing the Fernandez~\cite{fernandez2001a} propositions but the results were not substantially different.
-In order to develop all the satellite models for this approach we employ the utilities of BMS R package{\footnote{https://cran.r-project.org/web/packages/BMS/index.html}}.
-After the training process 9 BMS models are developed: 4 for the growth of balance sheet items, 4 models are forecasting the yields of a various assets and liabilities and one model for forecasting the RW assets density.
+A ``random theta’'' prior \cite{ley2008a} is employed, comprising a binomial-beta hyper prior on the a-priori inclusion probability.
+This prior has the advantage of being less ``tight'' around a-priori expected model size, i.e., the average number of included regressors.
+Thus, it reflects prior uncertainty about model size more efficiently.
+For robustness purposes, we also considered varying the prior using the Fernandez propositions~\cite{fernandez2001a}; however, the results were not substantially different.
+We develop all satellite models using the BMS R package{\footnote{https://cran.r-project.org/web/packages/BMS/index.html}}.
+After training, 9 BMS models are developed: 4 for the growth of balance sheet items, 4 models are forecasting the yields of a various assets and liabilities and one model for forecasting the RW assets density.